pyohio/Conference-Documentation/code-of-conduct/staff_incident_handling.md

 - Requiring that the alleged harasser immediately leave the event and not return
 - Banning the alleged harasser from future events (either indefinitely or for a certain time period)
 - Removing a alleged harasser from membership of relevant organizations
-- Publishing an account of the allaged harassment and calling for the resignation of the alleged harasser from their responsibilities (potentially required for incidents of alleged harassment by an event leader or staff who refuse to stand aside from the conflict of interest)
+- Publishing an account of the alleged harassment and calling for the resignation of the alleged harasser from their responsibilities (potentially required for incidents of alleged harassment by an event leader or staff who refuse to stand aside from the conflict of interest)

 Give accused attendees an avenue of appeal if desired, but in the meantime the report stands.
-Do not encourage an apology from the allaged harasser.
+Do not encourage an apology from the alleged harasser.

 While respecting the privacy of individual attendees, inform those aware of the initial incident that it violates our policy and that we have taken official action.
 When speaking to individuals (those aware of the incident, but not involved with the incident) about the incident, omit details.